 Anglesea Street, Cork.

-The project is currently on site.
 BAM successfully secured the contract for all seven courthouses with Wilson Architecture acting as Architectural Design Lead for both the Cork and Limerick Courthouse projects, developing the project design further from bid through to construction on site.